Canada's sexual assault sentencing

 Mitigating Factors That Affect Sexual Assault Cases

 Mitigating factors are extenuating circumstances surrounding the assault case.
-These factors can lead to a reduced charge or a lesser sentence in some cases.
+These factors can lead to a lesser sentence or occasionally reduced charges.

 Mandatory Minimum Sentence